Caring resources and information for parents

 Children’s cancer organisations and support groups for parents

-There are organisations and groups that can give you information and support if you’re caring for child with cancer.
+There are organisations and groups that can give you information and support if you’re caring for a child with cancer.

 Some parents find it helps them to meet other people with similar fears and worries to share information and advice, and support each other.
 There may be support groups for particular cancer types, for parents, or groups at your local cancer support centre.
 See the list below for contact details for some: